MrKhay/wifi_picker/README.md

 - Write WiFi Credentials to NFC Tags: Enables writing WiFi credentials to NFC tags for easy sharing.

 ## Acceptance Criteria

-- **No Third-party Dependencies**: Built without importing any third-party packages, plugins, or libraries.
-Only native functionalities and components are used.
 - **Intuitive and Adaptive UI**: User-friendly and intuitive interface, with clear labeling, easy navigation, and proper spacing.
 - **Proper README File**: Contains setup instructions, app screenshots, apk download link, etc.